 We stayed at the Tokyo Disneyland Hotel, which is right outside the gate of Tokyo Disneyland, similar to the Disneyland Hotel at Disneyland Paris.

 Of all the troubled Tomorrowlands that we have visited, the Tokyo Disneyland version is the only one that we wouldn’t consider broken.
 It feels like it still has an identity and is not just a messy stylistic mashup.

 James had looked at so many photos of this spot in Tomorrowland while working on various science fiction projects, and he was so excited to finally be there in person.

 The exit for Star Tours that leads into the top level of Pan Galactic Pizza Port really feels like you’re in a spaceport and gives this Tomorrowland a sense of place.

 Our favorite attraction in Tokyo Disneyland is Monsters, Inc. Ride & Go Seek.
 This was one of two attractions in the park that were highly recommended, but sadly the other, Pooh’s Hunny Hunt was closed.

 The whimsy of the exterior of It’s a Small World flows seamlessly into Queen of Hearts Banquet Hall.

 There are adorable homes for all sizes of critters in Grandma Sara’s Kitchen.

 Visiting a new Disney park is such a thrill, and it’s always surreal to see slight variations on familiar attractions.
-Disneyland, USA will always be our favorite park, but Tokyo DisneySea certainly gives it run for its money.
+Disneyland, USA will always be our favorite park, but Tokyo DisneySea certainly gives it a run for its money.